DiFlow-TTS: Compact and Low-Latency Zero-Shot Text-to-Speech with Discrete Flow Matching: Methodology

 The overall training objective consists of three loss components corresponding to different modules in our framework.
-First, we optimize the \textit{Duration Predictor} using a loss of the Mean Squared Error (MSE) on a logarithmic scale, denoted as $\mathcal{L}_{dur}$, which compares the predicted and ground-truth durations.
+First, we optimize the \textit{Duration Predictor} using the Mean Squared Error (MSE) loss on the logarithmic scale, denoted as $\mathcal{L}_{dur}$, which compares the predicted and ground-truth durations.
 Second, for the \textit{Content Predictor} defined in Eq.~\eqref{eq:h_c}, we use a cross-entropy loss $\mathcal{L}_c$ between the predicted logits and the discrete content tokens obtained from the ground truth.
-Third, for the \textit{Factorized Discrete Flow Denoiser} module, we learn a probabilistic denoiser $p_{1|t}$ trained to recover masked tokens under varying masking ratios.
+Third, for the \textit{FDFD} module, we learn a probabilistic denoiser $p_{1|t}$ trained to recover masked tokens under varying masking ratios.
 The objective is to minimize the cross-entropy loss: